turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/index.md

 ### Collect logs from local files

-You can also collect AWS WAF logs from local files.
+You can also collect logs from local files.

 ```hcl
 partition "aws_waf_traffic_log" "local_logs" {